theunrealtarik/theunrealtarik/README.md

 ![enter image description here](https://cdn.discordapp.com/attachments/752089577434513449/763675763525812234/banner_croped.png)
 # About me

 My real name is Tarik, I use **Txreq** as a nickname.
-I'm 16 yo from Algeria, I'm a mix of game & programmer & designer :3
+I'm 16 yo from Algeria, I'm a mix of gamer & programmer & designer :3

 # Projects